Medires Publishers - Article

 Total phenolic content

 The total phenolic content in honey was determined using the Folin-Ciocalteu method in an alkaline environment.
 The Folin-Ciocalteu method, modified by [20], was used to determine total phenolic content in honey.
 Gallic acid (0–100 mg/ml) was used for calibration.
 Total phenolic compound content was expressed as mg of Gallic acid equivalent per kg of honey (mg of GAE/gm).
-Five gm of honey was dissolved in 50 ml of distilled water, shaken and kept in a dark place, vortexed and then filtered using quantitative filter paper 202 moderate 150 mm.
-One mg of gallic acid with 1 ml of distilled water was dissolved, shaken and dilution (0–100 μg/mL) with a concentration range of (0, 20, 40, 60, and 100) was prepared as a standard to establish the calibration curve, and absorbance was measured at 760 nm.
+Five gm of honey was dissolved in 50 ml of distilled water, shaken, and kept in a dark place, vortexed, and then filtered using quantitative filter paper 202 moderate 150 mm.
+One mg of gallic acid with 1 ml of distilled water was dissolved, shaken, and diluted (0–100 μg/mL) with a concentration range of (0, 20, 40, 60, and 100.
+It was prepared as a standard to establish the calibration curve, and absorbance was measured at 760 nm.

 Total flavonoids content